will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 -- Commit the transaction if both operations succeed COMMIT;
 ```
+Interestingly, SQL itself wasn't necessarily coupled with a transactional model, but over time these became more intertwined and transactions as a core feature within SQL.
+Codd's original [paper on the relational model](https://dl.acm.org/doi/10.1145/362384.362685) (1970) doesn't explicitly mention transactions or SQL, the language only later beind introduced in the [SEQUEL paper](https://dl.acm.org/doi/10.1145/800296.811515) (1974).
+Transactions seem to most directly appear formally in the [System R](https://www.cs.cmu.edu/~natassa/courses/15-721/papers/p97-astrahan.pdf) work (1976).

-[PL/SQL](https://www.geeksforgeeks.org/sql/pl-sql-transactions/) embeds standard sequential/imperative programming constructs into SQL.
+[PL/SQL](https://www.geeksforgeeks.org/sql/pl-sql-transactions/), introduced around 1995, embeds standard sequential/imperative programming constructs into SQL.
 It extends classic SQL with loops, conditionals, error handling, and allows for transactions to be expressed in a *stored procedure* style.
 A simple stored procedure might look like the following:

 ```sql
 DECLARE